 So you’ve done a great job of harvesting your lead.
-They know what your product can contribute, what the impact of implementing it will be in their budget and there’s only one thing left.
-This is the point where your time and effort should pay off and takes you one step closer to hitting your quota.
-But if you think you’l be simply walking over the finish line, you’ll likely be left confused and empty handed, wondering where you went wrong.
+They know what your product can contribute and what the impact of implementing it will be in their budget.
+There’s only one thing left.
+This is the point where your time and effort should pay off.
+Taking you one step closer to hitting your quota.
+If you think you’ll be simply walking over the finish line, you’ll likely be left confused and empty handed, wondering where you went wrong.

-Closing is the most important aspect of digital sales, so it’s important to us your knowledge and experience to avoid any pitfalls that will allow your lead to opt out at the last second.
+Closing is the most important aspect of digital sales.
+It’s important to use your knowledge and experience to avoid any pitfalls that will allow your lead to opt-out at the last second.
 By developing a strong closing pitch that re-emphasizes the importance of your product and is nuanced to the point where your lead doesn’t feel they are being pushed or you are desperate, you won’t have to worry about wasting all the work you’ve done on something that was there for the taking.

 Mention a feature that piqued their curiosity, then confirm the earliest date they can be implemented

-By first taking a moment to remind your lead of the benefits that drew them to your product, you will take their mind from the sale and back to what you are selling.
-Also emphasize how quickly it can be implemented, bringing them an improved experience and return on investment the faster that finalize things.
+Taking a moment to remind your lead of the benefits that drew them to your product, you will take their mind from the sale and back to what you are selling.
+Also emphasize how quickly it can be implemented.
+This can bring them an improved experience and return on investment the faster things finalize.

 Use your leads deadlines to confirm when the sale should be finalized

 You should have a relationship with your leads and that’s important in knowing their needs and constraints.
 By gleaming this valuable detail from your conversations, you can press the urgency of closing the sale.
-Their time is as valuable as yours and by putting the onus of getting things up and running on them, you can expedite the closing process.
+Their time is as valuable as yours.
+By putting the onus of getting things up and running, you can expedite the closing process.

 If you can offer a throw-in for an immediate sale, offer it

-This technique can vary depending on your product, but if this is a particularly large deal, do everything in your power to reel them in and prevent the lead from going to your competition.
+This technique can vary depending on your product.
+If this is a particularly large deal, do everything in your power to reel them in and prevent the lead from going to your competition.
 A simple discount of some aspect or added feature will do the trick.
-Make sure that management has a say on this and don’t go on solo runs when it comes to giving away anything.
+Make sure that management has a say on this.
+Don’t go on solo runs when it comes to giving away anything.